 The biggest reason to stay calm is your own energy.
 Remember, high-intensity emotions drain our bodies.
 When teachers get tired they do stupid things.
 They say things they regret.
 They damage relationships with students and colleagues.
 They fire off curt emails that they later wish they could retrieve from cyberspace.
 One study even demonstrated that, as the day goes on, people are more likely to engage in unethical behavior.
 They also burn out, and burned out teachers are far, far worse than calm ones.

 So how do you stay calm?
 I use three strategies:

 2—Deep Breaths and Perspective–When I feel myself feeling anything other than calm, I take some deep breaths and engage in self-talk.
-I like to use perspective, so I might say something like, “Is it worth getting upset about?” or “In the grand scheme of things, does this really matter?” or “Just three more hours and I’ll be home with a beer in my hand.”
+I like to use perspective, so I might say something like, “Is this really worth getting upset about?” or “In the grand scheme of things, does this matter all that much?” or “Just three more hours and I’ll be home with a beer in my hand.”

-3—Classroom Management Plan–the best thing I can do for my own emotions is have a classroom management plan that I consistently follow.
+3—Classroom Management Plan–The best thing I can do for my own emotions is have a classroom management plan that I consistently follow.
 When students misbehave, my plan tells me what to do.
 I don’t need to make decisions, and there’s no reason to be emotional.
-I just institute the predetermined consequence and move on.
+I just deliver the predetermined consequence and move on.

 What tricks do you have for staying calm in the classroom?
 Share in the comments so we can steal your ideas!